Schizophrenia Types: How Are They Different?

 • Disorganized/abnormal movements, which can range from childlike behavior to extreme and unpredictable agitation.
 It can manifest as inappropriate or bizarre postures, defiantly resisting instructions, a lack of response, or excessive and/or useless movements.

 Previous versions of the Diagnostic and Statistical Manual of Mental Disorders (DSM) separated out five different types of schizophrenia: catatonic, paranoid, disorganized, undifferentiated, and residual.
-However, the most recent version—the DSM-5—does not use these categories.
+However, the most recent version—the DSM-5—does not use these categories or include them in a schizophrenia diagnosis.

-Instead, it classifies schizophrenia as a single disorder, now listing the former types simply as features of a general schizophrenia diagnosis.
+Instead, it classifies the different types of schizophrenia as a single disorder, now listing the former types simply as features of a general schizophrenia diagnosis.
 The reason for this is that the subtypes tended to have overlapping symptoms and that diagnostic precision was low

 You can still familiarize yourself with symptoms of the former types since any of them can indicate potential signs of schizophrenia: